Greyhound Racing Association: UK expansion

-In 1927, Greyhound racing was taken to London with the acquisition of the near-derelict White City Stadium.
+In 1927, greyhound racing was taken to London with the acquisition of the near-derelict White City Stadium.
 GRA also moved its headquarters from Belle Vue to White City at the same time.

 The GRA financed its activities by employing the then sophisticated automatic totalisator betting system developed by the British-born but long time Australian resident (the concept of Australian citizenship does date earlier than from the 1970s) George Alfred Julius.

 The company's sophisticated commercial structure was quickly evident.
 From the earliest a complex set of subsidiaries and joint holdings characterised the company structure.
 The ownership of the Belle Vue track was actually in the hands of a subsidiary, Greyhound Racing Trust (Manchester) Ltd. In many cases Critchley and his co-directors owned a controlling or significant interest in these subsidiaries.

 By the end of 1927 the company had acquired an interest in 18 racing tracks.
 Its relationship to many of these tracks was affiliation, rather than full ownership.
 Nonetheless, in November 1927, just two years after the company was formed they were able to report that 4,500,000 people had passed through their turnstiles giving gross receipts of £500,000.
 In the same month the company was approaching its shareholders with plans to take the company public.
 To effect this plan a new entity, The Greyhound Racing Trust Ltd, was formed.
 Whilst Critchley and Munn were still directors of this new company, Lyne Dixson no longer featured and Gentle had been replaced by Major General, the Lord Loch, as chairman.
 The new company issued its prospectus in December of the same year.

 Diversification also came quite early in the company's history as they quickly adapted their venues for use as speedway tracks.
 In 1936 it diversified further by acquiring land next to its stadium in Harringay, north London and building the short-lived Harringay Arena.

-The first major challenge for the company came with the 1934 Betting Act which stipulated that greyhound tracks must plan their programme a year in advance and hold no more than 104 meeting a year (two a week).
+The first major challenge for the company came with the Betting and Lotteries Act 1934, which stipulated that greyhound tracks must plan their programme a year in advance and hold no more than 104 meeting a year (two a week).
 It also required that tracks in the same neighbourhood must hold their meetings on the same evening.

 Nonetheless, given the novelty of the sport the GRA, and the industry in general, was able to weather both this and the disruption brought about by World War II.
 During 1942, Alfred Critchley became the Chairman in place of the late Edward Loch, 2nd Baron Loch.